ZSPFX/Maya-ShelfSync/README.md

 ## Use case

--   Share shelves across different Maya versions
+-   Share/Sync shelves across different Maya versions
--   Share shelves among team members through cloud storage
+-   Share/Sync shelves among team members through cloud storage

 ## Features

--   Sharing shelves with custom icons
+-   Sharing and syncing shelves with custom icons
 -   Joining/leaving multiple team (Each team has their own shelves, like a group)
 -   Automatically sync all shelves when you open Maya
 -   Admin password protected for publishing shelves (Prevent unauthorized publishing among team members)